reshmakumar101/ai-ethics-checker/README.md

 You can:
 - Use the [AI Ethics Assistant GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker) to walk through a guided reflection
-- Embed this framework into internal checklists, design reviews, or compliance workflows
+- Embed this framework into internal AI checklists, design reviews, or compliance workflows
-- Customize the categories or risk thresholds to align with your domain
+- Customize the categories or risk thresholds to align with your domain or regulatory environment
-- Enable the trauma-informed mode to reflect on accessibility, safety, and psychological impact when building sensitive AI applications
+- Enable trauma-informed mode to surface accessibility, safety, and psychological harm risks for vulnerable users

 ## ⚠️ Disclaimer